 Making Philadelphia a National Model for Participatory Defense

 Raj Jayadev currently serves as a Stoneleigh Fellow with the Defender Association of Philadelphia, where he is instituting the practice of participatory defense in the juvenile court system.

 Raj is co-founder of Silicon Valley De-Bug, a storytelling, community organizing, and advocacy nonprofit based in San Jose, California.
 He started the organization while working as a temporary employee at an assembly plant in Silicon Valley.
 Without a union or any formal organizational support, he helped the Silicon Valley’s least-heard workforce create a collective public voice through community media platforms.
 Silicon Valley De-Bug has since become a leading voice in community activism, using Raj’s multimedia platforms, advocacy, and community organizing to spread social change messages and engage in community-building.

 As an outgrowth of his organizing and advocacy work, Raj has become a nationally recognized pioneer in criminal defense reform.
-He is a 2010 Soros Justice Fellow, a 2015 Ashoka Fellow, a 2015 Leading Edge Fellow, a 2017 Stanford Entrepreneur in Residence, and was listed in The Nonprofit Times’ Power & Influence Top 50 list for 2017.
+He is a 2010 Soros Justice Fellow, a 2015 Ashoka Fellow, a 2015 Leading Edge Fellow, a 2017 Stanford Entrepreneur in Residence, and a 2018 MacArthur Fellow.
 His work has been featured in the New York Times, Time, NPR, PBS, The Atlantic, and various other news outlets.